codeup-germain/capstone/README.md

 ### Acquire
 [(Back to top)](#table-of-contents)
 <!-- Describe your acquire process -->
+- Webscraped two sites to gather summoner names (username) for the Riot games developer api.
+- Used the summoner names to get a unique puuid, which is league of legends unique identifier for players.
+- Using the puuid we were able to get the matchid's of the last 100 games for each of the players.
+- After we had the matchid's we pulled in json files for each match and the timeline of events that happened in the match.
 ### Prepare
 [(Back to top)](#table-of-contents)
 <!-- Describe your prepare process -->
+- The json files that were gathered from the Riot api

 ### Explore
 [(Back to top)](#table-of-contents)